sidakram/bippy/README.md

 1. it's not possible to write instrumentation software without the end user changing code

   → **bippy allows you to access fiber information from outside of react**

 2. fiber data structure can change and require you to know react source code well

   → **bippy provides friendly low-level utils for interacting with fibers**

-> [!WARNING]
-> ⚠️⚠️⚠️ **bippy may break production apps and cause unexpected behavior** ⚠️⚠️⚠️
->
-> this project uses react internals, which can change at any time. it is not recommended to depend on internals unless you really, _really_ have to. the risk of breaking your own code or app is non-zero.

 ## how it works